-Blue Slips: What to know
+Blue Slips: What you should know

 Make sure your unregistered vehicle is ready for inspection with our handy guide to blue slips

 Whether you've been off the road for a while and your registration has lapsed, or you've found a great deal for an unregistered car, you're probably going to need a blue slip before you can get your vehicle registered.
 But what is a blue slip?
 What's involved in an inspection and how much is it going to cost?
 Read on to find out what's involved in getting a blue slip and how you get your unregistered vehicle roadworthy and rolling again.

 A blue slip is a letter from your mechanic stating that an unregistered vehicle is safe, and that it meets design and identity standards.
 Your vehicle will need to pass various tests before you can receive a blue slip, and you won't be able to register an unregistered vehicle without one.

 The cost of a blue slip will depend on the type of vehicle and is separate to pink slip and registration fees.
 We got these costs from the Roads and Maritime Services (RMS) website.
 Costs are for NSW only.

 |Trailer without brakes||$34|

 A blue slip involves an inspection of your car's tyres, lights, fluids, suspension, seatbelts, brakes and checks for any leaks.
 A similar inspection is done for pink slips, but a blue slip inspection is more thorough.
 It also involves an identity check which ensures that the vehicle or its parts are not stolen.
 Your vehicle must also be up to its manufacturer's standards.
 You can find this in your vehicle's guide, or if none was provided, by a simple search of your vehicle's make and model on the Internet.